 In mid-term list, you can keep those goals that are required to be achieved in 2-5 years.
 You can put funds into fixed deposits, recurring deposits, SIP schemes, real-estate, KVP and NSC.

-When you achieve your target we suggest you to take out that amount and keep it in a separate saving account, which you can withdraw at any moment.
+When you achieve your target of raising funds, we suggest you to take out that amount and keep it in a separate saving account, which you can withdraw at the time of requirements.

 Example of medium-term financial goals;

 - Saving enough to buy a new car.

 Long-term financial goals

 In long-term financial goals, you need to keep savings for more than 5 years for those targets which you want to achieve after 5 years from now.

 - Saving enough to pay for your children’s college education and/or marriage